sulmar/polish-validators/README.md

 bool result = validator.IsValid("9531204591");
 ~~~

-# Custom Validator
+## Custom Validator

-You can easily create a new validator thanks **Template Method** design pattern.
+You can easily create a new validator.
 Just use abstract class _ValidatorBase_ and override _Weights_ and sum control function like this:

 ~~~ csharp